 - Maintains compliance with all standards, rules, regulations, and reporting

-Reason #1: We have seen that with the implementation of an LMS, there is an opportunity for greater PT staff development & skill enhancement
+Reason #1: We have seen that with the implementation of a Learning Management System, there is an opportunity for greater physical therapy staff development & skill enhancement

 This isn’t to say that you don’t trust the skills that the new hire has listed on their resume, but rather provides them with the unique opportunity to take advantage of the training module you have set up for them at no additional cost to them.